matomo-org/developer-documentation/docs/Hooks.md

 #### AssetManager.filterMergedStylesheets
 _Defined in [Piwik/AssetManager](https://github.com/piwik/piwik/blob/master/core/AssetManager.php) in line [168](https://github.com/piwik/piwik/blob/master/core/AssetManager.php#L168)_

-This event is triggered after the less stylesheets are compiled to CSS, minified and merged but before the generated CSS is written to disk.
-It can be used to change the generated stylesheets to your needs, like replacing image paths or adding further custom stylesheets.
+This event is triggered after the less stylesheets are compiled to CSS and after the CSS is minified and merged into one file but before the generated CSS is written to disk.
+It can be used to change the modify the stylesheets to your needs, like replacing image paths or adding further custom stylesheets.

 Callback Signature:
 <pre><code>function(&amp;$mergedContent)</code></pre>